 CDHIB risk management approach is directed through compliance with legislation, policies and procedures and alignment with standards and best practices.
-It is the Heads of departments that are leading in managing risk.
-Therefore, everyone in the Bank is responsible and accountable for risk management.
+Heads of departments take the lead in managing risk.
+Therefore, everyone in the bank is responsible and accountable for risk management.